So what did this “proof” consist of?

 I’m sure you can see the flaws here …

 - The fatal flaw is that if you do indeed have a rule that says “everything has a cause”, no exceptions, then all you have done is to add an additional layer of pointless complexity for no reason and with no evidence.
-Even further, ff indeed everything has a cause, and god is the ultimate cause, that what caused god
+Even further.
+If indeed everything has a cause, and god is the ultimate cause, then what caused god

-The usual get-out clause is to claim that god has no cause, and the reason for that un-caused claim is ….. (insert sound of tumble weed here).
+The usual get-out clause is to claim that god has no cause, and the reason for that, or evidence of that, un-caused claim is ….. (insert sound of tumble weed here).

 This is of course palaeolithic thinking at best, when faced with something mysterious, just invert a god as the cause, and while it might indeed be an answer, it is not the right answer.
 In all of human history the “god did it” claim has been proven false every time for all previous claims – lightening, weather, etc… This instance will be just the same.

-This insanity is not evidence, nor is it proof, it is simply making up bullshit.
+This insanity is not evidence, nor is it proof, it is simply making up stuff.

 The Big Bang

 He makes reference to the big bang being the origin of the universe and asserts that atheists claim that it is the cause of the universe.
 Wrong, the Big Bang simply describes the early expansion of the universe from a singularity.
 If he is going to attempt to talk science, he should at least gain a basic understanding.

 It then leads to the usual nonsense – “Look, here is a vague poetical verse I plucked out of the Quran.
 This describes the big bang, it’s a miracle, God must have told the author”.
 It us usually a vague poetical verse into which you can crowbar almost anything at all.
 So which do you think is the right answer here ?

 You don’t need to think too hard about that one (I hope).